 What Causes a Timing Belt to Fail?

 There are many different types of failures that can and do occur.
-For the most part, timing belts fail when the owners fail to replace them according to the regular maintenance schedule.
+For the most part, belts fail when the owners fail to replace them according to the regular maintenance schedule.
 This may be at 75,000 miles or 100,000 miles.
 The timing belt change interval varies among manufacturers.
-If you have a larger engine such as a V6, it may not even have a timing belt but a timing chain that is designed to last as long as the engine.
+If you have a larger engine such as a V6, it may not even have a timing belt.
+However, a timing chain that is designed to last as long as the engine.
 Nevertheless, considering the impact of synthetic lubricants reducing the internal wear of engines, the timing chain may fail before the engine is due for a rebuild.

 How Complicated is a Timing Belt Replacement?

 Replacing a timing belt is not something that should be performed by amateurs.
 If the timing is reset and it is even one tooth off, the entire engine can be destroyed instantly.
 Most vehicles require special tools to align the timing because it can be difficult to eye up markings.
 You should never take your vehicle to a shop that looks unprofessional and poorly organized when you need timing belt service.

 Beyond the tricky alignments that are necessary to retime the basic timing of the pistons and valve train after belt removal, there is also the difficulty in removing it.
 Most vehicles require you to perform all of the following before you can take off the timing belt: